DaRkAnon1mous/Farmer-s-Aid-Portal/README.md

 Team Members
 Backend Developer (You):

-Played a key role in developing the backend of the portal, ensuring efficient data management and overall functionality.
+Played a key role in developing the backend of the portal, ensuring efficient data management and overall functionality. <br>

 Frontend Developers:

-Responsible for creating an intuitive and user-friendly frontend interface for farmers to interact with.
+Responsible for creating an intuitive and user-friendly frontend interface for farmers to interact with.<br>

 Data Analyst:

-Worked on gathering and analyzing agricultural data to provide comprehensive statistics to farmers.
+Worked on gathering and analyzing agricultural data to provide comprehensive statistics to farmers.<br>

 UI/UX Designer:
 Designed an aesthetically pleasing and accessible user interface for an optimal user experience.